ThibaultCastells/minimalist_network_graph/README.md

 MixNet large (*mixnet_l*):
 ![mixnet_l](/demo/mixnet_l.png)

+## Mouse commands

+Left click will draw a big dot.
+Right click will erase all the dots.
+Mouse scroll will change the color (by default, 5 different colors are available).

 ## Modify the code

 [The list of available operations](https://github.com/onnx/onnx/blob/main/docs/Operators.md) being really long, I didn't implement a specific drawing for all of them.
 If you feel like one of them should be added, this can be done easily in *[op.py](graph_drawing/op.py)*.
 The one that are not implemented will be displayed in dark grey by default.